themesberg/flowbite/content/getting-started/introduction.md

 ## What is Flowbite?

-Flowbite is an open-source library of UI elements based on the utility-first CSS framework Tailwind designed and coded by [Themesberg](https://themesberg.com) available in Figma and as web components.
+Flowbite is an open-source library of UI elements based on the utility-first CSS framework Tailwind designed and coded by <a href="https://themesberg.com" target="_blank">Themesberg</a> available in Figma and as web components.

 It includes all of the commonly used components that a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.